heyitsaj/WuhuSim/README.md

 - Join friends
 - That's about it lol

-Lots of plans ahead, so hope you enjoy!
+Lots of plans ahead, so I hope you enjoy!